Julie A Pasco — ASN Events

 Deakin University, VIC, Australia

-Julie Pasco is Professor of Epidemiology at Deakin University, situated at Barwon Health.
-She is the Director of the Epi-Centre for Healthy Ageing, Deputy Director of the IMPACT Strategic Research Centre and IMPACT Institute Theme Leader (Population and Epidemiological Analyses).
+Julie Pasco is Professor, Epidemiology of Musculoskeletal and Metabolic Disorders, at Deakin University, located at Barwon Health.
+She is the Director of the Epi-Centre for Healthy Ageing and Theme Leader for Population Health in the Institute for Mental and Physical Health and Clinical Translation (IMPACT).
 Professor Pasco is an epidemiologist, with a background in biochemistry and physiology.
-Her population-based research focuses on understanding the progression of chronic metabolic and musculoskeletal disorders and the nexus between physical and mental health.
-She leads several population-based studies including the long running Geelong Osteoporosis Study (GOS), the Vitamin D in Pregnancy (VIP) study and the Ageing Chronic Disease and Injury (ACDI) study.
-An important component of her research is to facilitate knowledge transfer from research into practice and into the community
+Her population-based research focuses on understanding the progression of chronic cardiometabolic and musculoskeletal disorders and the nexus between physical and mental health.
+She founded several population-based studies including the long running Geelong Osteoporosis Study (GOS), the Vitamin D in Pregnancy (VIP) study and the Ageing Chronic Disease and Injury (ACDI) study.
+An important component of her research is to facilitate knowledge transfer from research into clinical practice and into the community.

 Presentations this author is a contributor to: